-44 German report, para 2.2.2 b(ii)(aa)(bb) and OA para 7.7.4, 'Pre-trial stage', 'EAW, safe conduct and summoning'.
+&lt;sup>45 German report, para 2.2.2 b(ii)(aa)(bb) and OA para 7.7.4, 'Pre-trial stage', 'EAW, safe conduct and summoning'. &lt;sup>46 OA, para.
+7.7.4, 'Enforcement', 'EAW and transfer of sentence'.

-issuing judicial authority must consider, inter alia, the prospects of its execution.
-Issuing an EAW that does not result in surrender is neither effective nor efficient, particularly if a certificate must subsequently be sent to have the sentence executed.45 7.2 Recommendation To the issuing judicial authorities of the Member States When deciding on whether or not to issue an execution-EAW, take into account the possibility of forwarding the judgment, together with a certificate for transferring the sentence, to the executing Member State.
+When deciding on whether or not to issue an execution-EAW, take into account the possibility of forwarding the judgment, together with a certificate for transferring the sentence, to the executing Member State.
 Composite sentences The distinct parts of composite sentences are governed by two distinct regimes (i.e. that of FD 2008/909/JHA and that of FD 2008/947/JHA), requiring, in principle, two distinct decisions on whether or not to forward the judgment and the certificate and, if the decision is taken to forward the judgment, the completion of two distinct certificates (i.e. the 2008/909-certificate and the 2008/947-certificate).
-Distinct proceedings resulting in the forwarding of distinct certificates with regard to one and the same sentence are less efficient than combining the decision-making and the completion of the forms, as well as their forwarding.46 7.3 Recommendation To the national legislators of the Member States Consider conferring the competence to forward judgments under FD 2008/909/JHA and FD 2008/947/JHA to one and the same issuing authority.
-Centralisation, coordination and specialisation47 8 Centralisation and specialisation 45 OA, para.
-7.7.4, 'Enforcement', 'EAW and transfer of sentence'.
-46 OA, para.
-7.7.4, 'Enforcement', 'Composite sentences'.
-47 OA, para.
+Distinct proceedings resulting in the forwarding of distinct certificates with regard to one and the same sentence are less efficient than combining the decision-making and the completion of the forms, as well as their forwarding.
+7.3 Recommendation To the national legislators of the Member States Consider conferring the competence to forward judgments under FD 2008/909/JHA and FD 2008/947/JHA to one and the same issuing authority.
+8 Centralisation, coordination and specialisation Centralisation and specialisation Centralisation and specialisation can have a positive impact on the effective, efficient, and coherent application of instruments.
+In the absence of centralisation of competences under different instruments with a single authority, specialisation of the authorities and mechanisms for coordination can contribute to the effective, efficient, and coherent application of instruments.
+8.1 Recommendation To the Member States &lt;sup>47 OA, para.
+7.7.4, 'Enforcement', 'Composite sentences'. &lt;sup>48 OA, para.
 7.8.

-Centralisation and specialisation can have a positive impact on the effective, efficient, and coherent application of instruments.
-In the absence of centralisation of competences under different instruments with a single authority, specialisation of the authorities and mechanisms for coordination can contribute to the effective, efficient, and coherent application of instruments.48 8.1 Recommendation To the Member States Consider centralising the power to issue decisions under different instruments to a single authority.
-If a Member State does not opt for centralisation, it should at least distribute competences among specialised authorities and establish mechanisms for coordination.49 Transfer of proceedings50 9 Taking a transfer of proceedings into account ab initio The transfer of proceedings is one of the options available in situations in which the suspect or accused person is present in another Member State.
+Consider centralising the power to issue decisions under different instruments to a single authority.
+If a Member State does not opt for centralisation, it should at least distribute competences among specialised authorities and establish mechanisms for coordination.
+9 Transfer of proceedings Taking a transfer of proceedings into account ab initio The transfer of proceedings is one of the options available in situations in which the suspect or accused person is present in another Member State.
 One might, therefore, expect that this option is taken into account ab initio.
-However, some of the national practices described in the reports suggest that transfer of proceedings is mainly seen an option that comes into play when other options fail.51 9.1 Recommendation To the issuing authorities of the Member State Before deciding whether to use a certain instrument of mutual recognition, consider whether a transfer of proceedings would be a sufficiently effective and less intrusive alternative to that instrument.
-48 OA, para.
-7.8.

-49 See Recommendations 5.3 and 5.4.
+However, some of the national practices described in the reports suggest that transfer of proceedings is mainly seen an option that comes into play when other options fail.
+9.1 Recommendation To the issuing authorities of the Member State Before deciding whether to use a certain instrument of mutual recognition, consider whether a transfer of proceedings would be a sufficiently effective and less intrusive alternative to that instrument.
+10 Digitalisation Hearing the requested person (by videoconference) (Article 18(1)(a) of FD 2002/584/JHA) Hearing the requested person pending the decision on the execution of a prosecution-EAW affords the requested person an opportunity to put forward arguments challenging the EAW or the national arrest warrant and might lead to a withdrawal of the EAW.
+Such a hearing also enables the issuing authority to assess whether continuing the surrender procedure is necessary.
+Thus, hearing the requested person pending the decision on the execution of a prosecution- &lt;sup>50 See Recommendations 5.3 and 5.4. &lt;sup>51 OA, para.
+7.9.